RRCIII/Schedule/README.md

 WHEN I refresh the page
 THEN the saved events persist
 ```
+## Citation

+Collegues at the UNC Bootcamp fullstack coding program.
 - - -
 © 2023 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.